-For this reporting period, data from the QoLS was obtained from 360 persons participating in the MO MFP project that had transitioned into the community and were living in the community for 24 months.
-Of these MO MFP participants 70% were living in non-group home settings such as apartments.
-After returning and living in their communities for 2 years, 81% of persons living in a group home setting and 91% of those living in a non-group home setting indicated that they liked their current living arrangement.
-Close to 44% of those in group homes and 63% of those not in a group home setting indicated that they had helped select their current home.
+For this reporting period, data from the QoLS was obtained from 437 persons participating in the MO MFP project that had transitioned into the community and were living in the community for 24 months.
+Of these MO MFP participants 72% were living in non-group home settings such as apartments.
+After returning and living in their communities for 2 years, 78% of persons living in a group home setting and 92% of those living in a non-group home setting indicated that they liked their current living arrangement.
+45% of those in group homes and 63% of those not living in a group home setting indicated that they had helped select their current home.

 At the second follow-up interview that occurred after 24 months of community residence, less than 5% of respondents indicated that they did not feel safe where they lived.
-Of these, only one person reported that they felt this way most of the time.
-At the time of the two year follow-up interview, three persons indicated that they had been physically hurt by their current care providers and 13 individuals reported that they had been yelled at or verbally abused.
-In addition, 13 consumers reported that they had either money or personal items taken without their permission.
+Of these, only three persons reported that they felt this way most of the time.
+At the time of the two-year follow-up interview, three persons indicated that they had been physically hurt by their current care providers and 14 individuals reported that they had been yelled at or verbally abused.
+In addition, 15 consumers reported that they had either money or personal items taken without their permission.

 Two years after returning to their communities, 92% of MFP participants reported being happy with the help they receive around their living setting.
 The largest numbers of persons who were dissatisfied with their support services were in the PD and Aged groups.
 At this second follow-up interview, 96% of MFP participants stated that they were treated with respect by their service providers.
 This view continued to be shared across all target groups from the 1 to 2 year follow-up interviews.
-Close to 96% of respondents indicated that their support staff listened carefully to their requests of what to do.
-However, those in the DD/MI and the PD groups did indicate some issues in this area.
+96% of respondents indicated that their support staff listened carefully to their requests of what to do.
+However, those in the PD group did indicate some issues in this area.

-Close to 79% of participants stated that they required assistance to perform their ADL behaviors.
+Over 77% of participants stated that they required assistance to perform their ADL behaviors.
 Survey reports indicated that supports were required across all groups.
-MFP participants reported that nearly 94% of these aid providers were paid to perform these duties.
+MFP participants reported that over 93% of these aid providers were paid to perform these duties.
 Again, paid service providers were reported for all groups.
-It was also reported that 38% of MFP participants had the opportunity to pick their support staff.
+It was also reported that 35% of MFP participants used the opportunity to pick their support staff.
 Here, those in the PD category were the most likely to have exercised this option.
-For respondents that required assistance, 11 persons indicated that they went without a shower or bath when they needed one, but only 7 persons stated that this was because no one was there to help them.
-11 persons reported that they were unable to use the bathroom when needed but only 3 individuals indicated that this was due a lack of staff assistance.
+For respondents that required assistance, 16 persons indicated that they went without a shower or bath when they needed one, but only 8 persons stated that this was because no one was there to help them.
+14 persons reported that they were unable to use the bathroom when needed but only 3 individuals indicated that this was due a lack of staff assistance.

 After living in the community for 24 months, 86% of MO MFP respondents indicated that there were able to see friends and family when they wanted to see them.
-Close to 92% of MFP participants reported that they were able to go to the places they needed to and 84% indicated that they were able to do this most of the time.
-This rate occurred even though 76% of these individuals needed help to go out into the community.
+Over 92% of MFP participants reported that they were able to go to the places they needed to and 84% indicated that they were able to do this most of the time.
+This rate occurred even though 74% of these individuals needed help to go out into the community.

-When asked if they were happy with how they were living their life, 88% answered in the affirmative.
-The largest percentage in this positive group were in the DD group.
-The largest group indicating that they were not happy with how they were living their life was those with a DD/MI.
+When asked if they were happy with how they were living their life, 87% answered in the affirmative.
+The largest percentage in this positive group were in the DD group followed by those in the PD group.